-Under Israeli law it is not a mandatory requirement for a company to have a secretary, however since the listing of the Company's shares on the Tel-Aviv Stock Exchange, the Company as a dual listed company has formally appointed Mr. Arthur Moher, who is also one of the Company's legal advisers, as company secretary and all the Directors have access to Mr. Moher's services.
+The Company has an experienced Company Secretary, Mr. Arthur Moher, who is also one of the Company's legal advisers and all the Directors have access to Mr. Moher's services.
 Accordingly, the Company complies with section A.1.4 of the Governance Code.